Level 3 Certificate for Forest School Leaders (new specification for 2018)

 - Before leading sessions, participants must ensure that they have a valid DBS check, first aid provision and appropriate insurance and site permission

-To book a place please download, complete and return a booking form with a deposit.
+To book a place please email to request a booking form

 If you would like to discuss any aspects of the training before booking, please feel free to contact me.